 contains documentation and metadata for each ArduPilot parameter in an XML format.

-The file is first searched in the selected vehicle-specific directory, and if not found, in the directory where the script is located, and if not found automatically downloaded from the internet.
+The file is first searched in the selected vehicle-specific directory, and if not found, in the directory where the script is located,

 The ArduPilot Methodic Configurator can be started from the command line.
 The command line interface provides several options to customize the behavior of the tool.